encointer/book/src/Gesell local dockerized benchmark.md

 ```console
 docker-compose up -d
 ```
-This will start a gesell node, 3 bot communities that will grow, a faucet script to ensure funds and a phase shifting script that changes every 10 blocks to a new phase (REGISTERING, ATTESTING, ???)
+This will start a gesell node, 3 bot communities that will grow, a faucet script to ensure funds for transactions and a phase shifting script that changes every 10 blocks to the next phase (REGISTERING, ASSIGNING, ATTESTING).
 ## Watch communities grow on explorer
 Open up explorer.encointer.org in your browser and configure the node to be your dockerized gesell node with the predefined port. <br>
 Alternatively, you can also start your local explorer as shown in [the local setup](./Gesell-local-setup-(non-docker).md).